Beckhoff/twincatbsd-tools/usb-update/Readme.md

 ## Beckhoff RT Linux

-Download the repositories to your USB drive:
+Download the repository to your USB drive using the above mentioned Powershell script or the wget command.

 https://deb.beckhoff.com --> {USB drive}/**deb**/

 https://deb-mirror.beckhoff.com --> {USB drive}/**deb-mirror**/

-Thereafter you can insert the USB drive into your device and run the script with the device name of the usb drive as parameter e.g.:
+Thereafter you can insert the USB drive into your device and run the ```usb-update.sh``` script with the device name of the usb drive as parameter e.g.:

 ```
 sudo ./usb-update.sh /dev/sda1